twilson63/testing-express-apis/exercises.md

 ## Exercise 4

-Rewire sqllite to mock relational db calls
+Use `rewire` to mock sqlite3 relational db calls

+* Review implementation in the `exercises` project